Julian-Theis/HCI-PetriNets/README.md

 Benchmark algorithm and metrics utilizing https://github.com/raffaeleconforti/ResearchCode

 ## Background
-- The basic Petri Net implementation is based on Erko Rishtein's implementation which can be found here: https://github.com/ErkoRisthein/conformance-checker/
+The basic Petri Net implementation is based on Erko Rishtein's implementation which can be found here: https://github.com/ErkoRisthein/conformance-checker/

+## Compile
+Install the ResearchCode